Last modified: June 10, 2021

 Child node restrictions

-The following restrictions apply for child nodes on a linked node configuration:
+The following restrictions apply to all child nodes on a linked node configuration:

 - cPanel users cannot log in directly to cPanel on a child node.
 They must log in to cPanel on the parent node.